-Acid Rain as the name suggests can be said to be the precipitation of acid in the form of rain in the simplest manner.
+Acid Rain, as the name suggests, can be said as the precipitation of acid in the form of rain in the simplest manner.
 When atmospheric pollutants like oxides of nitrogen and sulphur react with rainwater and come down with the rain, then this results in Acid Rain.

-The causes of acid rain are the Sulfur and Nitrogen particles which get mixed with the wet components of rain.
-Sulfur and Nitrogen particles which get mixed with water are found in two ways either man-made i.e as the emissions given out from industries or by natural causes like how a lightning strike in the atmosphere releases nitrogen ions and sulphur is released from volcanic eruptions.
+The causes of acid rain are Sulphur and Nitrogen particles which get mixed with the wet components of rain.
+Sulphur and Nitrogen particles which get mixed with water are found in two ways either man-made i.e as the emissions that are given out from industries or by natural causes like lightning strike in the atmosphere releasing nitrogen oxides and volcanic eruptions releasing sulphur oxide.

 The regular clean rain we experience, even though it is not clean i.e water and carbon dioxide react together to form weak carbonic acid which essentially by itself is not extremely harmful.
 The reaction occurring is :

 H2O (l) + CO2 (g) ⇌ H2CO3 (aq)

 The pH value of regular rainwater is around 5.7, giving it an acidic nature.
 The oxides of nitrogen and sulphur are blown away by the wind along with the dust particles.
 They settle on the earth’s surface after coming down in the form of precipitation.
 Acid rain is essentially a by-product of human activities which emit oxides of nitrogen and sulphur in the atmosphere.
 Example – the burning of fossil fuels, unethical waste emission disposal techniques.